Gen Z: You Want Them at Your Next Event

 It is no longer an option of whether or not you would like to connect with donors through social media channels.
 Gen Z is on social media and they aren’t choosing just one specific channel to express their interests and buy into a product.
 Gen Z finds most of their products on Instagram, and 45 percent of the generation is using Instagram for brand discovery.

-Is your nonprofit on Instagram? there are plenty of resources out there for you to determine the best route to take when you create an account.
+Is your nonprofit on Instagram?
+There are plenty of resources out there for you to determine the best route to take when you create an account.
 When it comes to hosting your next event, don’t forget the hashtags (ones that will generate traffic and also some fun and clever ones) to get the Gen Z audience interested.
+Another great way to utilize social media is by scheduling posts.
+This is a simple way to make sure you are constantly keeping up with your audience.

 3. Simplify and Deliver

-Just like technology and social media, we are in a fast-paced culture that thrives off the immediacy of all things.
+Just like technology and social media, we are in a fast-paced culture that thrives off the immediacy.
 Think about online ordering with Amazon.
 Did you ever think you’d live during a time where you could order pretty much anything you wanted online, AND have them delivered that same day?
-It might seem like a silly example in 2019, but I bet 15 years ago it would have been a foreign concept.
+It might seem obvious in 2019, but I bet 15 years ago it would have been a foreign concept.

 Gen Z wants to see things made simply and they want it clear and concise – no beating around the bush.
 Don’t tell them what you want, show them what you want.
 How is this practical at your nonprofit event?
 Something like a real-time view of how much is being raised at your event will motivate everyone to give.